10 Ways to Raise Awareness for Child Protection MonthMay 26, 2021

-World Foster Day will be celebrated for the second year on 31 May 2019.
-To raise awareness, draw a smiley face on any three fingers, capture your family of smiley faces by taking a picture and share it on social media on 31 May 2019 using #worldfosterday.
+World Foster Day is celebrated on 31 May 2019.
+To raise awareness, draw a smiley face on any three fingers, capture your family of smiley faces by taking a picture and share it on social media on 31 May using #worldfosterday.
 (For more info, click here).

 9. JOIN FORCES FOR GREATER IMPACT

 Partner together with churches and organisations in your community to launch child protection initiatives and forums.

-Valcare is part of the Drakenstein Child Protection Steering Group along with Ezrah, Khula Development Group and other organisations to discuss and facilitate initiatives.
+Valcare is part of the Drakenstein Child Protection Steering Group along with many other nonprofit organisations who discuss and facilitate initiatives.

 10. UPDATE YOUR CHILD PROTECTION POLICIES